 Ingredient Notes

-- Brussel sprouts: Look for brussel sprouts with bright green heads that are firm and heavy for their size with tightly packed leaves.
-Avoid brussel sprouts with yellowing leaves or black spots.
+- Fresh Brussels sprouts: Look for brussels sprouts with bright green heads that are firm and heavy for their size with tightly packed leaves.
+Remove the outer leaves and trim down the stems.

-- Olive oil: Helps the brussel sprouts to get nice and crispy in the oven.
+- Olive oil: Helps the Brussels sprouts to get nice and crispy in the oven.
 I typically like to use extra virgin olive oil, but you could also use lite if preferred.

-- Maple syrup: Adds a nice sweetness to the glaze which compliments the balsamic and bacon.
+- Maple syrup: Adds a nice sweetness to the glaze, which complements the balsamic and bacon.
 Use 100% pure maple syrup.

 - Garlic: Use freshly grated garlic for best results.